 And yes, the US has pumped untold billions into Israel over the decades; it has also cost us untold billions in increased energy costs (oil) and resulting inflation, and don’t forget the cost of the wars we have fought for Israel’s sake and to hold onto the oil.

 And yes, this is a classic example of why we almost had a solid amendment in the US Constitution guaranteeing free speech.
-Watch out for those that would try to muzzle you or your neighbor by passing idiot laws.
+Watch out for those who would try to muzzle you or your neighbor by passing idiot laws.
 Their goals may not be perfectly obvious, at first, but sooner or later, you will figure out the real reason they want to muzzle you, and it has nothing to do with anything good.

 Do I think the Oct 7th attack by Hamas was justified?
 No. And do I think Netanyahu and his gang of Zionist supporters are just as guilty as Hamas for the attack?
 Well, without the ability to do a “Vulcan mind meld” with the guy, I would say it must range from almost to even more so.
 And, of course, at this point, if I had the power, I think I would lock him and his cronies, most of Congress, and Hamas into the same dungeon and throw away the key.